ongres/stackgres/doc/content/en/04-administration-guide/10-replication/03-remote-cluster/01-replicateFrom/_index.md

           key: authenticator-password
 ```

-If no errors, the new pods must be created, but the patroni container won't be ready until the replica catch up with the Leader.
+If there are no errors, the new pods should be created, but the patroni container will not be ready until the replica catch up with the leader.
 Take into account that depending on the data size and the network bandwith it could take several hours.
-When the replica is ready, we should look an output as follow:
+When the replica is ready, we should look the output of the following command:

 ```sh
 $ kubectl -n my-namespace exec -it my-db-0 -c patroni -- patronictl list